-Whether you’re buying or selling a home, you’ll want to know what are the seller contributions towards the buyer’s closing costs.
+Whether you’re buying or selling a condo or a home in Minneapolis, St Paul or the surrounding suburbs, you’ll want to know what are the seller contributions towards the buyer’s closing costs.
 These contributions can be a powerful incentive for selling a property because closing costs can add up very quickly.
 In some cases, closing costs can be between 3% and 6% of the purchase price.

 How It Works